-Strauss is the primary faculty organizer for Princeton's annual conference on management in the public sector (conference agendas are shown below).
+Strauss is the faculty lead for Princeton's annual conference on management in the public sector (links to the conference agendas are shown below):

 - 2019 WWS Making Government Work http://wws.princeton.edu/news-and-events/events/item/conference-making-government-work